phlummox/pptx-to-md/README.md

 SVG files to encapsulated PostScript (EPS) for use by LaTeX, and attempts to use Pandoc to create LaTeX and PDF files.
-(If it fails, that means the .md file needs some tidying, so the PDF files just isn't produced.)
+(If it fails, that means the .md file needs some tidying, so the PDF file just isn't produced.)

 ## prerequisites